Top 5 This Week

 Dawson City Yukon Territory Canada gold rush heritage Klondike

-Dawson City at the confluence of the Yukon and Klondike rivers — the preserved gold rush capital where the wooden false-front buildings of 1898 still line unpaved streets, the Tr’ondëk Hwëch’in First Nation’s cultural centre celebrates a history that long precedes the stampede, and one of Canada’s most concentrated per-capita arts communities maintains a cultural vitality remarkable for a town of 2,000
+Dawson City at the confluence of the Yukon and Klondike rivers — the preserved gold rush capital where the wooden false-front buildings of 1898 still line unpaved streets, the Tr’ondëk Hwëch’in First Nation’s cultural centre celebrates a history that long precedes the stampede, and a remarkably dense per-capita arts scene keeps a cultural vitality unusual for a town of fewer than 2,000

 Haines Junction: The Kluane Gateway